 In 2006, Marissa completed her first of eight yoga teacher training programs.
-Over the last twelve years, she has taught ongoing and specialty classes, workshops, courses and teacher trainings for innumerable Las Vegas yoga studios, gyms, schools, businesses, churches, community centers and conventions in addition to her courses at Desert Yoga School in Las Vegas.
+Over the last thirteen years, she has taught ongoing and specialty classes, workshops, courses and teacher trainings for innumerable Las Vegas yoga studios, gyms, schools, businesses, churches, community centers and conventions in addition to her courses at Desert Yoga School in Las Vegas.
 Her most recent teaching milestone was joining UNLV’s teaching faculty in July 2018.
 Click here to read her UNLV bio.

 Marissa’s strengths as a teacher include her authenticity, broad knowledge base, and commitment to personal practice.
 She is a captivating and eloquent speaker with a systematic and accessible presentation style.
 Her own daily practices of pranayama, asana, mantra, yagna, yoga nidra, and scriptural study inform her teachings, and her policy of only teaching practices that she herself maintains makes her a suitable guide for sincere students of yoga.
 Marissa effortlessly conforms her teaching to suit audiences of varied size and diverse demographics.